Standardize Deal Name Format Using Values From Multiple Fields

 deal6.png

-Tips for Transforming Data
+Tips for Transforming Values

 • If there isn’t a single function under Step 2 that makes the change you’re looking for, you can still complete the step in one template.
 Functions can be layered to make changes in a series of steps.
 See the Advanced How-Tos section below for more information.